norris-zhang/command_and_scripts/src/linux.md

 $ grep -r "keyword to look" /folder
 ```
 -r or --recursive means to recursively search.
 But it will skip symbolic links that are encountered recursively.
-Use -R if you want to follow all the symbolic links.
+Use -R if you want to follow all the symbolic links. \
+If the keyword does not include spaces, the double quotes are optional.